AcademySoftwareFoundation/opencue.io/content/contributing/opencue/Getting started/getting-started-mac.md

 ## Generate gRPC Python code

-The OpenCue data model and gRPC API are defined using [Protobuf files](https://developers.google.com/protocol-buffers) (`.proto`).
-To make use of these definitions at runtime the Protobuf files must first be "compiled" into native code (Java, Python, etc.).
+The OpenCue data model and gRPC API are defined using [`.proto` Protobuf files](https://developers.google.com/protocol-buffers).
+To make use of these definitions at runtime the Protobuf files must first be "compiled" into native code — Java and Python in our case, though Protobuf supports many languages.
 This increases consistency across OpenCue components and reduces code repetition.

 Generating the Python versions of OpenCue's `.proto` files for RQD and the PyCue library is currently a manual process.
 To generate the Python code: